The Bankrate promise

 There are many ways to improve your credit score.
 You can open a secured credit card and begin making small purchases and on-time payments.
-You can look into alternate credit scoring methods that include reporting your rent and utility payments to the credit bureaus.
+You can look into alternative credit scoring methods that include reporting your rent and utility payments to the credit bureaus.
 You can keep the credit accounts you currently have, pay off any outstanding debt and watch your score improve as your age of credit increases.

 Or, you could become an authorized user on someone else’s credit card.

 Authorized users receive credit cards that are connected to the primary cardholder’s line of credit, but they are not responsible for paying off the charges they make on those cards.
 The person whose name is on the credit account is fully responsible for all charges made to the card.